Lieder eines fahrenden Gesellen: III – "Ich hab' ein glühend Messer" ("I Have a Gleaming Knife")

-The third movement is a full display of despair.
+The third song is a full display of despair.
 Entitled "Ich hab' ein glühend Messer" ("I Have a Gleaming Knife"), the Wayfarer likens his agony of lost love to having an actual metal blade piercing his heart.
 He obsesses to the point where everything in the environment reminds him of some aspect of his love, and he wishes he actually had the knife.
 Note: while the translation of "glühend" as gleaming is not totally incorrect, "gleaming" misses an important point: "glühend" includes an element of heat, as in "glowing with heat"; a potentially better translation might be any of "glowing", "burning", "scorching".
-This isn't just a bright-looking ("gleaming") knife, but one that burns and scorches.
+This is not just a bright-looking ("gleaming") knife, but one that burns and scorches.
 The music is intense and driving, fitting to the agonized nature of the Wayfarer's obsession.
 It begins in D minor and ends in E♭ minor.